(6 votes, average: 4.83 out of 5)

 You might not know, but Asymmetric encryption is also leveraged in the SSL/TLS handshake process.
 The handshake is a virtual process in which the server authenticates the browser that is trying to connect with it.

-For this purpose, the two parties exchange some data that is encrypted by Asymmetric key cryptography.
+For this purpose, the two parties exchange data encrypted by Asymmetric key cryptography.
 Many servers also use Symmetric encryption for this process.

 Asymmetric encryption is also an integral part of digital signatures.
-Digital signatures are mostly used to assert the identity of the document.
+Digital signatures are mainly used to assert the identity of the document.
 It ensures the information is being transferred to the right person.
-To successfully execute this process, the Asymmetric encryption technique is used.
+Asymmetric encryption technique is used to successfully execute this process.

 Blockchain is the latest example of where Asymmetric encryption is used.
 You all might have heard of Bitcoin, which uses blockchain technology.
 Blockchains are long, sequential lines of data blocks connected chronologically back to the first data block to make the data complex.